Applied-Robotics-Vanderbilt/denso_ros2/README.md

   - Collaborative robots (not OSS type)

-Moreover, the DENSO robot ROS2 stack provides URDF models for COBOTTA and VS-060 robotic arms and associated [MoveIt2](https://moveit.ros.org/) configuration packages (as standard components).
+Moreover, the DENSO robot ROS2 stack provides URDF models for COBOTTA, VS-050, VS-060, and VP-6242 robotic arms and associated [MoveIt2](https://moveit.ros.org/) configuration packages (as standard components).
 To control other robot types, see the _ROS2Converter_ page (**under construction**) for creating the URDF model and the associated [MoveIt2](https://moveit.ros.org/) configuration package.